arthur-bryan/pisco/README.md

     device.connection_protocol = "telnet"
     manager.add_device(device)

-manager.configure_devices()	# here the devices won't have the domain name set and default will be "lan.com"
+manager.configure_devices('DEFAULT_CONFIG', 'SHOW_INTERFACES_IP', 'SETUP_SSH_TELNET')	# here the devices won't have the domain name set and default will be "lan.com"
 ```

 #### You can also retrieve de device credentials from the user at runtime (use modules like getpass when prompting passwords).